 If you want to take your knowledge to another level, you should definitely attend one of our upcoming webinars.
 The sessions cover very important topics that everyone should understand, and you don’t have to go anywhere to interact with an attorney in real time.

 Best of all, there’s no charge, so this is a great way to spend a little bit of free time.
-You can visit our Oklahoma City webinar page to see the dates for that location, and there is a separate registration page for Overland Park, KS estate planning webinars.
+You can visit our Oklahoma City webinar page to see the dates for that location.